 The History of Congregation B'nai Moshe

-On September 2, 1911, nine Hungarian Jewish men came together with a dream: to create a synagogue that would carry forward their cherished European traditions.
-Though they were one man short of the traditional minyan of ten, they pressed on with faith and determination.
-They named their new congregation “Bait Eliyahu,” honoring Elias Einzig, a respected member.
+On September 2, 1911, nine Hungarian Jewish men gathered with a bold and heartfelt vision: to establish a synagogue that would preserve and carry forward the treasured traditions of their European heritage.
+Although they were one man short of a traditional minyan, their faith, determination, and unity propelled them forward.
+They named their new congregation “Bait Eliyahu,” in honor of Elias Einzig, a respected community member whose devotion inspired their efforts.

-The congregation first gathered in rented quarters and then a small home, quickly growing to seventy families.
-By 1917, they built their first permanent synagogue at Garfield and Beaubien in Detroit.
-Funds were scarce, and Mr. Einzig offered to sell the naming rights of the congregation to help ensure its future.
-The sons of Moshe Gunsberg stepped forward, making the highest contribution, and the synagogue became known as “B’nai Moshe” — the Sons of Moshe.
+The early years were humble yet full of promise.
+After meeting in rented rooms and then a small house, the congregation quickly grew to seventy families.
+By 1917, with limited resources but abundant spirit, they built their first permanent synagogue at Garfield and Beaubien in Detroit.
+When financial challenges threatened the new building, Mr. Einzig selflessly offered to sell the naming rights to secure the congregation’s future.
+The sons of Moshe Gunsberg stepped forward with the highest contribution, and the synagogue became known as “B’nai Moshe” — the Sons of Moshe.

 The History of Congregation Beit Kodesh

-Beit Kodesh was blessed with dedicated rabbinic leadership.
-Rabbi Steinberg served in the early 1960s, followed by Rabbi Martin Gordon, who led for 22 years (1967–1989).
-Rabbi Craig Allen then guided the congregation from 1990 to 1998.
+Beit Kodesh was enriched by devoted rabbinic leadership throughout its history.
+Rabbi Steinberg guided the congregation in its early years, followed by Rabbi Martin Gordon, who shepherded the community with dedication for 22 years (1967–1989).
+Rabbi Craig Allen then led Beit Kodesh from 1990 to 1998, helping the congregation continue its proud legacy of faith, learning, and togetherness.

 Read The Jewish News article about the Last Shabbat at Beit Kodesh